julzaza/wildwitchherbs/_posts/2025-07-13-blood-offering-for-fertility.md

 ---

 Fertility magic is one of the oldest forms of witchcraft, pulsing with ancestral memory and the wild rhythm of the Earth herself.
-Long before pharmaceutical interventions, women turned to herbs, moon cycles, and blood rites to encourage conception, honor the womb, and commune with the spirit of life itself.
+Long before modern medicine or pharmaceutical interventions, women turned to herbs, moon cycles, and blood rites to encourage conception, honor the womb, and commune with the spirit of life itself.

 One of the most potent, sacred rituals in this tradition is the act of **offering menstrual blood to the Earth**—a practice observed in cultures across the globe, from ancient Slavs to indigenous tribes and modern-day witches reclaiming body sovereignty.